aminmr/k8s-implementation/README.md

 ### UFW DNS Problem
 This problem hasn't compeletely undrestand for me!:
-Because of my own decision I disabled dhcp for all nodes and enable NAT to the haproxy node.
+Because of my own decision I disabled DHCP for all nodes and enable NAT to the haproxy node.
 Everything was ok until enabling the UFW firewall.
-After enabling the firewall dns resolving got problem!
+After enabling the firewall DNS resolution got problem!
 After many research I checked the [linuxize](https://linuxize.com/post/how-to-setup-a-firewall-with-ufw-on-ubuntu-20-04/#ip-masquerading) article and changed ufw setting and it got fixed!

+**Update:** In my forough cluster this problem was fixed everytime by one disable\ enabling the ufw!

 ## Kubernetes Challenges

  For the first time, I implemented Kubernetes via `Kubeadm`.
 This method of implementation was common and has its challenges:

 1. In the process of installation, the `kubeadm init` command was not run correctly.
 The error is related to kubelet and docker(CRI).
-After reading the log I found that the problem was related to `cgroup`.
+After reading the logs I found that the problem was related to `cgroup`.
 The cgroup of kubelet and docker was not the same and caused the problem.

    The solution:

-   add the following lines to `/etc/docker/daemon.json` and restart the docker service to change the docker cgroup to systemd:
+   Add the following lines to `/etc/docker/daemon.json` and restart the docker service to change the docker cgroup to systemd:

    ```shell
    {